Infectious Madness: The Surprising Science of How We "Catch" Mental Illness

 What causes mental illness?
 We’ve long blamed stress, trauma, and brain-chemistry imbalances.
 But a new theory is quietly achieving critical mass.
 In INFECTIOUS MADNESS, award-winning science writer Harriet Washington reveals that schizophrenia, obsessive-compulsive disorder, Alzheimer’s, and anorexia also may be caused by bacteria, parasites, or viruses.
 Weaving together cutting-edge research and case studies, INFECTIOUS MADNESS shows how strep throat can trigger rapid-onset OCD in a formerly healthy teen and how contact with cat litter elevates the risk of schizophrenia.
 Featuring a new afterword by the author, and rich in science, medical mysteries, cultural nuance, and evidence-based recommendations, INFECTIOUS MADNESS pulls back the curtain on a new paradigm with profound implications for us all.

-Books similiar to Infectious Madness: The Surprising Science of How We "Catch" Mental Illness may be found in the categories below:
+Infectious Madness: The Surprising Science of How We "Catch" Mental Illness is categorized under the following categories.
+You can browse these categories to find other titles filed in the same way: